krystofbe/praxis-kreativkai.de/README.md

 ## Commands

-Run `yarn dev` for debugging
+Run `pnpm dev` for debugging

-Run `yarn build && yarn deploy` for deploy.
-Be sure to fill `.env` with ftp username and password
+Run `pnpm run deploy` for building and deploying the project.
+Be sure to fill `.env` with ftp username and password before running.

-Run `python -m http.server -d dist 8008` to verify build
+Run `python -m http.server -d dist 8008` to verify the build locally after running `pnpm run build` or `pnpm run deploy`.